dahlia/fedify/docs/manual/context.md

 The `Context.documentLoader` property carries a `DocumentLoader` object that is specified in the `Federation` constructor.
-It is used to load remote document in the JSON-LD format.
+It is used to load remote documents and contexts in the JSON-LD format.
 There are a few methods to take a `DocumentLoader` as an option in vocabulary API:

  -  [`fromJsonLd()` static method](./vocab.md#json-ld)